exyi/coberec/docs/thesis/approaches.md

 }
 ```

-This by itself would work fine, if the project was a class library that never calls the `With` method.
+This by itself would work well, but only if the project was a class library that never calls the `With` method.
 Nevertheless, there is a way - we introduce the dummy symbol.
 We will add a generic `With<T>(T value)` method to the class, which the C# compiler will use in that project.
 As the author claims in a very descriptive blog post